isomerpages/bca-buildsg/_explore-the-sector/About Us.md

 our partners have leveraged on technologies such as Building Information Modelling (BIM), Internet of Things (IoT) and artificial intelligence (AI) to revolutionise every stage of the construction lifecycle.</p>
-<p>From the design stage, the CORENET X platform provides a common data environment
+<p>From the design stage, developers, contractors and regulatory authorities
-facilitating collaboration across the sector.
+steps are taken to optimise efficiency using the <a href="https://www1.bca.gov.sg/regulatory-info/building-control/corenet-x" rel="noopener noreferrer nofollow" target="_blank">CORENET X</a> platform.
 Visualising virtual environments, using IoT sensors to collect real-time data and capitalising on advanced robotics and automation are other examples of steps taken to improve quality and reduce construction time.</p>
 <p></p>
 <h3>Going Green</h3>
 <div class="isomer-image-wrapper">